bytefish/bytefish.de/blog/pca_lda_with_gnu_octave.md

 ### Loading the Wine Dataset ###

 Loading the Wine Dataset is easy in GNU Octave with the ``dlmread`` function.
-I am sure there is something equivalent in MATLAB:
+I am sure there is a similar function in MATLAB:

 ```matlab
 % http://archive.ics.uci.edu/ml/datasets/Wine